Houseboat: Netherlands

-In Europe, some of the finest and costliest examples of houseboats can be seen along the canals of Amsterdam, which even have houseboat hotels.
-Houseboats are very expensive in Amsterdam because of the limited number of moorings.
-This expense has reduced the likelihood that the approximately 2,400 families that live on the inner waters of Amsterdam will find themselves confronted by new neighboring boats.
+Houseboats can be seen along the canals of Amsterdam, and some include hotels.
+Houseboats are considered expensive in Amsterdam because of the limited number of moorings.
+Approximately 2,400 families live on the inner waters of Amsterdam.
 The bloemenmarkt is a houseboat-borne flower market along the Singel in Amsterdam.
 The town of Maasbommel is pioneering floating houses, with flexible connections for fluids and electricity, intended not primarily for travel, but rather safety against flooding.

-Amsterdam has what may be the world's only houseboat museum, located on a renovated cargo ship built in 1914 and opened by its current owners to the public in order to answer questions people often have about life on houseboats.
+Amsterdam has a houseboat museum, located on a renovated cargo ship built in 1914.

 Poland

 Poland is the world's second largest producer of motor yachts, up to 9 meters in length after the United States.
 Poland has extensive experience in the production of modern and stylish houseboat yachts and floating houses.
-Houseboat recreation is practicing in the Masuria District and on the Vistula River and lakes close to the Baltic seaside.
+There is houseboat recreation in the Masuria District and on the Vistula River and lakes close to the Baltic seaside.

 According to Zegluj.pl, the largest houseboat rental service in Poland, there are about 100 new units for charter every year.